-The Traditional Course Development Institute meets for four 3.5-hour morning sessions over a 9-day period to implement a backward design approach to develop a new course or revise an existing course.
+The Foundational Course Development Institute meets for five 3-hour morning sessions over one week to implement a backward design and UDL approach to develop a new course or revise an existing course.
 By the end of the Institute, participants can expect to have determined learning outcomes for their students and outlined a major final assignment (or exam) that gathers evidence about the extent to which students have achieved those outcomes.
 They will also have the opportunity to lay out a basic calendar for the course they are developing and to map out and align assignments and grading strategies that motivate students toward the learning outcomes they have delineated.

 The Diversity, Equity, Inclusion, and Justice (DEIJ) Institute offers an extended opportunity to learn more about inclusive and equitable teaching, and to make concrete plans for integrating these concepts into courses.
 Topics include inclusive course/syllabus design, equitable course policies, inclusive assignments and equitable grading, inclusive classroom activities and environments, building a sense of belonging, and more.